 Benicar is a medication that is often prescribed to patients to treat high blood pressure.
 While many patients benefit from the drug, some patients have experienced severe gastrointestinal issues, including chronic diarrhea, and other complications after taking Benicar.
 Affected patients may be eligible to file a Georgia Benicar lawsuit to seek compensation for their injuries.

-For more information, contact the Georgia Injury Attorney Group.
+For more information, contact Attorney Group for Georgia.
 We can answer your questions and help you determine whether you have a claim against the drug maker.
 You could be eligible to recover damages for your condition.
 If you choose to pursue a claim, we can connect you with an affiliated attorney who can file a Benicar lawsuit on your behalf.

 What is Hypertension?